habanoz/tezos-reward-distributer/README.md

-# tezos-reward-distributer
+# tezos-reward-distributer Moved
-New repository is tezos-reward-distributor
+New repository name is tezos-reward-distributor